Ergodic theory on coded shift spaces: Introduction

-There are several papers in the literature deriving a formula for the topological entropy of particular classes of coded shift spaces, e.g., \cite{ADJS, BDWY, Cl2, Dillon, MS, Pavlov, Spandl}.
-As a consequence of Theorem B we are able to generalize these results.
-Namely, under the assumptions of Theorem B we obtain that $h_\top(X)=\log \lambda_\ast$ where $\lambda_\ast$ is the unique solution of the characteristic equation One consequence of the entropy formula is that $X$ is an almost-sofic shift, that is, there exists an increasing sequence of sofic shifts $X_m\subset X$ such that $\lim_{m\to\infty}h_{\rm top} (X_m)=h_{\rm top}(X)$.
-In fact, in the setting of Theorem B one can take $X_m=X_m(\cG_m)$ where $\cG_m=\{g_1,\dots,g_m\}\subset \cG.$ We refer to \cite{Petersen} for more details about almost-sofic shifts.
-It is a well-known fact that every proper subshift of a transitive sofic shift must have strictly smaller topological entropy, see, e.g., \cite{LindMarcus}.
+It is a well-known fact that transitive sofic shifts satisfy the entropy-minimality property, i.e., every proper subshift must have strictly smaller topological entropy, see, e.g., \cite{LindMarcus}.
 We show that this result does not generalize to almost sofic shifts.
 Namely, we construct in Example \ref{ex:hseq=hres} an almost sofic coded shift $X$ which contains two disjoint proper subshifts $Z_1$ and $Z_2$ with $h_{\rm top}(Z_1)=h_{\rm top}(Z_2)=h_{\rm top}(X)$.

-Recall that $X_{\rm seq}$ is not closed and in particular not a shift space.
-Therefore, Theorem B combined with the fact that $X_{\rm seq}$ is not a subshift implies the following: \begin{corollary*} Suppose a coded shift $X$ has a measure of maximal entropy which assigns full measure to a subshift $Y\subset X$ with $Y\not=X$.
-Then $h_{\rm seq}(X)\leq h_{\rm res}(X)$ for any generating set $\cG$ with $X=X(\cG)$, and which uniquely represents $X_{\rm seq}(\cG)$. \end{corollary*} We note that the corollary above is sharp.
+Recall that $X_{\rm con}$ is not closed and in particular not a shift space.
+Therefore, Theorem B combined with the fact that $X_{\rm con}$ is not a subshift implies the following: \begin{corollary*} Suppose a coded shift $X$ has a measure of maximal entropy which assigns full measure to a subshift $Y\subset X$ with $Y\not=X$.
+Then $h_{\rm con}(X)\leq h_{\rm res}(X)$ for any generating set $\cG$ with $X=X(\cG)$, and which uniquely represents $X_{\rm con}(\cG)$. \end{corollary*} We note that the corollary above is sharp.
 This follows from Example \ref{ex:hseq=hres}.

-We also consider the question of the uniqueness equilibrium states of hyperbolic H\"older continuous potentials.
+We also consider the uniqueness of equilibrium states of hyperbolic H\"older continuous potentials.
 In particular, we show that if the entropy $h(\cG)$ of the generating set $\cG$ satisfies

-and the pressure of $\phi$ on the sequential set is greater than the pressure of $\phi$ on the residual set, then $\phi$ has a unique equilibrium state which is the lift of the invariant Gibbs measure on the associated induced system.
+and the pressure of a hyperbolic H\"older continuous potential $\phi$ on the concatenation set is greater than the pressure of $\phi$ on the residual set, then $\phi$ has a unique equilibrium state which is the lift of the invariant Gibbs measure on the associated induced system.
 We refer to Theorem \ref{thm:uniqueeqsta} for more details.